rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Durable consumer

-A durable consumer means that messages it is subscribed to will be delivered even when it is not running at the particular point of time.
-Once it reconnects to the broker, all the messages that were posted in the meantime will be delivered immediately.
+A **durable consumer** receives messages sent after the consumer connected to the broker and created the *durable queue* bound to the corresponding *exchange*.
+However, contrary to the [Transient consumer](#transient-consumer), when **Durable consumer** disconnects from the broker, the queue remains in the broker receiving more messages.
+Once the **Durable consumer** reconnects to the broker, all the messages that were posted in the meantime will be delivered.

----

 We can find an example of this type of consumer in the project [durable-consumer](durable-consumer).
 It consists of one durable consumer called `DurableTradeLogger`.
-This service uses a *Consumer Group* called after its name `trade-logger` which creates a durable queue called `queue.trade-logger`.
+This service uses a *Consumer Group* called after its name `trade-logger` which creates a durable queue called
+`queue.trade-logger`.

 We switched to durable subscriptions so that we did not lose messages.
-However, we need to ensure that the producer stream uses `deliveryMode: PERSISTENT` which is the default value though.
+However, we need to ensure that the message producer uses `deliveryMode: PERSISTENT` which is the default value though.
 If the producer did not send messages as persistent, they will be lost if the queue's hosting node goes down.